-The nuclear power station of Saint-Laurent-des-Eaux was an island in the Loire and we had a brief period of shade from the clouds of steam emanating from the stacks.
+The nuclear power station of Saint-Laurent-des-Eaux was on an island in the Loire and we had a brief period of shade from the clouds of steam pouring out of the stacks.

 There was a fishing competition taking place on our side of the river and one of the fishermen said that he thought there was no bar at the nearby village of Avaray, so we had a coffee-free break on the path, with pastries and cold water.

 Pressing on as the day warmed up, we we pleased when we saw the big town of Mer over on our right, and realised that we were approaching the bridge to Muides-sur-Loire.